pistack/TRXASprefitpack/docs/source/math.least_square.md

 &= B^T H_c B
 \end{align*}

-Therefore $H'$ is well defined, eventhough $B$ is not unique.
+Therefore, $H'$ is well defined, even though $B$ is not unique.

-The seperation scheme reduces dimension of optimization problem and the gradient of $\chi^2(C,\theta)$ is same as that of original $\chi^2$ function, so implementing seperation scheme will speed up optimization process.
+The separation scheme reduces the dimension of the optimization problem, and the gradient of $\chi^2(C,\theta)$ is the same as that of the original $\chi^2$ function, so implementing a separation scheme will speed up the optimization process.